Posted on

 • Deleting and duplicating based on filters such as test products, permanently and moving to trash.

-That’s where Smart Manager steps in—giving you an Excel-like control panel to edit, delete, duplicate, and manage everything effortlessly.
+That’s where Smart Manager comes in — your all-in-one control panel to bulk edit, delete, and manage posts, products, orders, and more.

 Ready to simplify your store management?